-Swiss companies from the pharmaceutical, tourism and hospitality sectors operate in Jordan.
-Numerous companies with business contacts in Switzerland are members of the Swiss–Jordanian Business Club, founded in 2006 at the initiative of the Swiss embassy.
+Swiss companies active in the pharmaceutical, tourism and food services sectors are present in Jordan.
+Numerous companies with Swiss business ties are members of the Swiss–Jordanian Business Club, which was founded in 2006 on the initiative of the Swiss embassy.

-Since 2004, the Swiss Arts Council Pro Helvetia and a Jordanian partner institution have run an annual exchange programme that facilitates residencies for artists from Switzerland and Jordan.
+Since 2004, the Swiss Arts Council Pro Helvetia has organised an annual exchange residency for Swiss and Jordanian artists.